Crossroads (Cincinnati): Locations

 As of August 2023, Crossroads has discontinued weekend services at their Uptown location.
 Crossroads Uptown has been reimaged as "The George" and turned into an event center, with the hopes it will be more enticing for outside bands, comedians, and acts to book the location for a live event.

 On August 22, 2022, it was reported that Crossroads had purchased the former Sears location at the Dayton Mall in Miami Township, Montgomery County, near Miamisburg, intending to relocate Dayton-area services from Bellbrook Middle School and other rented facilities to the mall location.
 The reported size of the project is 166,760 sqft.
 Construction on the project began in February 2024, with completion estimated to be the end of 2024 or early 2025.
 Crossroads Dayton, which includes a 1,589-seat auditorium, held its grand opening on Easter Sunday, April 20, 2025.

 Programs

 Undivided is a six-week program designed to encourage candid discussions about racial issues in small groups of people of different ethnicities.
 The initiative was launched out of the Crossroads Oakley campus and has grown across other Crossroads sites.
 As of June 2018, 3,000 people had gone through the program.

 On June 12, 2018, the Undivided program received national attention when Crossroads Oakley's community pastor Chuck Mingo was on the front page of USA Today for his work launching the program.

 A book about the Undivided program was published in 2024.

+Misconduct investigations

+Brian Tome, founder and senior pastor of Crossroads in Oakley

+In April 2026, Brian Tome was independently investigated by the church for allegations of inappropriate physical humor.
+The investigation corroborated the allegations, which dated back to a video in 2015.

+Board chairman Brian Wells, in a pre-recorded video explaining the allegations, said this:

+"Tome had kept a riding crop, which was a gift, in his office.
+In November 2015, a person entered Tome's office and asked about the crop.
+According to the person, Tome picked it up and said, 'Oh yeah.
+You like that?'

+Tome was accused of then whipping the person in the crotch and rubbing the person's crotch.
+The board said a third-party witness who was not previously known corroborated the claims."